 “…it is essential that preventive measures be taken at menopause to optimize bone health.
 This includes specific recommendations for calcium and vitamin D supplementation, other supplements, exercise, need for bone density measurements, fracture risk assessment, and potential need for pharmacologic intervention and follow-up.
 Good nutrition and an active lifestyle are essential to optimizing health in general, and musculoskeletal health in particular.
 They are the key foundations for osteoporosis prevention strategies in both genders…”1

-For the first time ever, the IOF fully supports the information in the Save Our Bones Program, as it briefly mentions the value of maintaining the pH balance to preserve bone density:
+For the first time ever, the IOF fully supports the information in the Osteoporosis Reversal Program, as it briefly mentions the value of maintaining the pH balance to preserve bone density:

 “The impact of acid-base balance on bone is a comparatively new area of research.
 Investigation of the effect of aging on blood acid-base composition suggests that reduced renal function in older people diminishes the kidney’s ability to excrete hydrogen ions in response to changes in blood pH.
 Accordingly, healthy adults manifest a low-grade diet-dependent metabolic acidosis which increases with age.
 Diet can contribute to acidosis when alkali-producing fruits and vegetables are consumed in insufficient amounts to balance the intake of acid-producing foods such as cereal grains and protein.
 The organic acids in fruits and vegetables are metabolized to alkaline bicarbonate; cereal grains contribute phytic and other acids and protein adds acid in proportion to its content of sulphur-containing amino acids (which are metabolized to sulphuric acid).
 An acidic environment has negative effects on preservation of bone in that it can impair bone forming cells.”
 1

-When you’re reading the above paragraph you could think you’re reading a summary of Chapter 7 in the Save Our Bones Program.
+When you’re reading the above paragraph you could think you’re reading a summary of Chapter 7 in the Osteoporosis Reversal Program.
 Of course, the predictable difference is that the IOF bypasses this valuable information and continues to recommend osteoporosis drugs as the ultimate solution to bone loss.